French protectorate of Tunisia: First Campaign

 Taking the pretext of border incidents between the Algerian tribe of Ouled Nahd and the Tunisian tribe of Kroumirs on 30 and 31 March 1881, the French government led by Jules Ferry decided to send a force of 24,000 soldiers placed under the command of General Léonard-Léopold Forgemol de Bostquénard on the border between Tunisia and French Algeria.

 On 24 April 1881, French troops entered Tunisia from the north (Tabarka), the center of Kroumirie and Sakiet Sidi Youssef.
 Tabarka was invaded on 26 April, as well as Le Kef on the same day.
 The three armies can then join together to eliminate the mountain tribes who resisted until 26 May.

 Encouraged by the inertia of the Tunisian army, which had not moved to defend the town of Le Kef against the French attack, Jules Ferry decided to send a force of 6,000 soldiers under the command of General Jules Aimé Bréart to land at Bizerte from 1 May 1881.
-The city had no resistance and on 8 May 8, the military force took the road to Tunis.
-On May 12, the French soldiers encamped at La Manouba, not far from the Bardo Palace.
+The city had no resistance and on 8 May, the military force took the road to Tunis.
+On 12 May, the French soldiers encamped at La Manouba, not far from the Bardo Palace.

 Bardo Treaty

-At 4 p.m., escorted by two squadrons of hussars, Bréart presented himself in front of the Bey's palace accompanied by his entire staff and most of the senior military officers.
+At 4 pm, escorted by two squadrons of hussars, Bréart presented himself in front of the Bey's palace accompanied by his entire staff and most of the senior military officers.
 Tunisian soldiers honored them.
 They are introduced into the living room where Sadok Bey and the French consul Théodore Roustan are waiting for them.
-Fearing being deposed and replaced by his brother Taïeb Bey, the monarch signed the treaty at 7:11 p.m.
+Fearing being deposed and replaced by his brother Taïeb Bey, the monarch signed the treaty at 7:11 pm.
 However, he managed to prevent the French troops from entering the capital.

 By this text, France deprived the Tunisian State of the right of active legation by entrusting diplomatic and consular agents of France in foreign countries with the protection of Tunisian interests and nationals of the Beylik.
 As for the Bey, he can no longer conclude any act of an international nature without having first informed the French State and without having its permission.
 By this treaty, France also undertook to ensure the durability of the monarchical regime and to preserve the Bey's status as sovereign and head of state; article 3 indicated that the Government of the French Republic undertakes to lend constant support to H.H the Bey of Tunis against any danger.

 The last shots were fired on 26 May where 14 French soldiers and an unknown number of Tunisians died.